hayk4500/GB/README.md

 # GB
 GeekBrains repo for test

 This is additional text for branching

+lol kek cheburek